securefederatedai/openfl/docs/about/features_index/taskrunner.rst

 TaskRunner API
 ================

-Let's take a deeper dive into the Task Runner API.
-If you haven't already, we suggest checking out the :ref:`quick_start` for a primer on doing a simple experiment on a single node.

-The steps to transition from a local experiment to a distributed federation can be understood best with the following diagram.
+This is a deep dive into the TaskRunner API.
+To gain familiarity with this API, we recommend going through the `quickstart <../../tutorials/taskrunner.html>`_ guide.
+Note that the quickstart guide is focused on simulating an experiment locally.
+The design choices of this API are best understood when transitioning from a local experiment to a distributed federation, which is how real-world federated learning experiments are conducted.

 .. figure:: ../../images/openfl_flow.png

-.. centered:: Overview of a Task Runner experiment distributed across multiple nodes :

-The Task Runner API uses short-lived components in a federation, which is terminated when the experiment is finished.
-The components are as follows:
+The Task Runner API uses short-lived components in a federation, which are terminated once the experiment finishes.
+These components are:

-- The *Collaborator* uses a local dataset to train a global model and the *Aggregator* receives model updates from *Collaborators* and aggregates them to create the new global model.
+- The :code:`Collaborator` uses a local dataset to train a global model and the :code:`Aggregator` receives model updates from :code:`Collaborator` s and aggregates them to create the new global model.
-- The *Aggregator* is framework-agnostic, while the *Collaborator* can use any deep learning frameworks, such as `TensorFlow <https://www.tensorflow.org/>`_\* \  or `PyTorch <https://pytorch.org/>`_\*\.
+- The :code:`Aggregator` is framework-agnostic, while the :code:`Collaborator` can use any deep learning frameworks, such as `TensorFlow <https://www.tensorflow.org/>`_\* \  or `PyTorch <https://pytorch.org/>`_\*\.

-For this workflow, you modify the federation workspace to your requirements by editing the Federated Learning plan (FL plan) along with the Python\*\  code that defines the model and the data loader.
+For this workflow, one needs modify the federation workspace to their requirements by editing the Federated Learning plan (FL plan) along with the Python\*\  code that defines the model and the data loader.
 The FL plan is a `YAML <https://en.wikipedia.org/wiki/YAML>`_ file that defines the collaborators, aggregator, connections, models, data, and any other parameters that describe the training.

 .. _plan_settings: